Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Expressions for operator precedence languages

 If instead $\Sigma = \{a, b, c\}$, with $\{a \lessdot a, a \doteq b, a \doteq c, b \gtrdot b, b \gtrdot c, c \gtrdot b\} \subseteq M$, then both $a[a^{*}(bc)^{*} ]b$ and $a[(aa)^{*}(bc)^{*} ]b$ define the language $\{a(a^{2n}(bc)^{n})b \mid n \geq 0 \}$.

 It is also easy to define Dyck languages with OPEs, as their parenthesis structure is naturally encoded by the OPM\@.
 Consider $L_{\text{Dyck}}$ the Dyck language with two pairs of parentheses denoted by $a, a'$ and $b, b'$.
-This language can be described simply through an incomplete OPM, reported in Figure~\ref{fig:dyck} (left).
+This language can be described simply through a partial OPM, shown in Figure~\ref{fig:dyck} (left).
 In other words it is $L_{\text{Dyck}} = L(G_{max, M})$ where $M$ is the matrix of the figure.

-Given that, for technical simplicity, we use only complete OPMs, we must refer to the one in Figure~\ref{fig:dyck} (right), and state in the OPE that some OP relations are not wanted, such as $a, b'$, where the open and closed parentheses are of the wrong kind, or $a, \#$, i.e.\ an open $a$ must have a matching $a'$.
+Given that, for technical simplicity, we use only total OPMs, we must refer to the one in Figure~\ref{fig:dyck} (right), and state in the OPE that some OP relations are not wanted, such as $a, b'$, where the open and closed parentheses are of the wrong kind, or $a, \#$, i.e.\ an open $a$ must have a matching $a'$.

 The following OPE defines $L_{\text{Dyck}}$ by suitably restricting the ``universe'' $L(G_{max, M_\text{complete}})$: